-It is recommended that travellers to Costa Rica have vaccinations for Hepatitis A and Tetanus.
+It is recommended that travelers to Costa Rica have vaccinations for Hepatitis A and Tetanus.
 Typhoid Fever and a malaria prophylactic are strongly recommended.
 Other immunizations may be necessary depending upon the circumstances of your project and personal medical history.
 Anti-malaria medication is NOT required, but is recommended if you are planning to visit the jungle.
-You should visit a travel-health clinic or your physician at least four weeks before arriving in San Jose.
+You should visit a travel-health clinic or your physician at least four weeks before arriving.

 Should I bring any medicine?

-It is recommended that you bring medications for travellers' diarrhea and altitude sickness.
-The best way to prevent traveller's diarrhea is to be careful of the food and water that you eat and drink.
-Ciprofloxacin (Cipro) or Levofloxacin (Levaquin) are good choices for treatment of traveller's diarrhea.
+It is recommended that you bring medications for traveler's diarrhea and altitude sickness.
+The best way to prevent traveler's diarrhea is to be careful of the food and water that you eat and drink.
+Ciprofloxacin (Cipro) or Levofloxacin (Levaquin) are good choices for treatment of traveler's diarrhea.

 See your physician for specific recommendations.